Frequently Asked Questions

 Have stable employment.
 If you can show you have stable employment, such as being with the same employer for at least two years, banks will be much more willing to lend you money.

-Go to a mortgage broker.
-When you talk to a mortgage broker, we pull your credit rating once.
+Go to a financial adviser.
+When you talk to a financial adviser, we pull your credit rating once.
 Once we have your credit rating we can shop around and find the best mortgage rates for you.
 If you decide to shop around yourself and go to multiple banks, each bank you go to will pull a credit report.
 This lowers your credit score and is a bad thing!

 The steps above do not guarantee that you will obtain a mortgage, but they are likely to increase your chances of having a smooth application process